yuyuaaaaa-collab/boyfriend_3/README.md

 ## KNOWN FEATURES

-♡ makes me laugh
+♡ makes me laugh (sometimes)
 ♡ listens to me yap
-♡ survived my personality
+♡ survived my personalities
 ♡ somehow passed the trial
-♡ [we'll add your personal ones here]
+♡ idk
 ---

 ## IMPORTANT SYSTEM MESSAGE

 Despite extensive testing, boyfriend #3 remains operational.

-Please do not uninstall.
+Please do not let me uninstall.

 ---

 ### ♡ HAPPY BIRTHDAY ♡

-Jokes aside, I'm really happy I got to meet you.
+I feel like this relationship really stopped after the one-year anniversary, sadly.
+But yeah, happy to meet that version of it you made me fall in love with.

 I hope this year is good to you and that you get everything you're working for.